 Easy Living (1937)

 J.B.
 Ball, a rich financier, gets fed up with his free-spending family.
-He takes his wife's just-bought (very expensive) sable coat and throws it out the window, it lands on poor hard-working girl Mary Smith.
-But it isn't so easy to just give away something so valuable, as he soon learns.- Written by Ken Yousten <email@example.com>
+He takes his wife's just-bought (very expensive) sable coat and throws it off the roof, it lands on poor hard-working girl Mary Smith.
+But it isn't so easy to just give away something so valuable, as he soon learns.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.